 As you can see, there is a very strong case for creating a DAM RFP that is well thought through and has the best interests of your business and users in mind.
 Now, let’s look at how to create and submit the RFP and manage the vendor selection process.

 4 steps to the perfect the DAM RFP

 1. Write a clear introduction

-The first thing to do is to introduce your company and the reason(s) why you require a digital asset management system.
-This should involve an explanation of what you expect the digital asset management system to do in your organization and the pain points you need help solving.
+The first thing to do is to introduce your company and the reason(s) why you require a digital asset management solution.
+This should involve an explanation of what you expect the DAM to do in your organization and the pain points you need help solving.

 2. Outline the scope of the project

 This is where you build on your introduction and get down to the bare bones of what you are trying to achieve.
 You need to accurately describe the project in detail.
 It’s important to keep this at the heart of your RFP as this will keep you focused and ensure that the digital asset management system meets your needs and delivers the best ROI.